Averaging lemmas and hypoellipticity: Introduction

 While most velocity averaging results bear on the streaming operator $v\cdot\nabla_x$, we examine the operator $f=f(t,x,v)\mapsto\nabla_x\cdot(vf+uf)$ in the presence of the advection velocity $u=u(t,x)$.
 Previous microlocal analysis techniques used in \cite{Gerard,Gerard91,GG} required the vector field $u$ to be smooth.
 The quantification of the smoothness for general advection velocity within a perturbative scenario was addressed in \cite{JLTs}.

 We leverage the characteristics-independent nature of the commutator identity~\eqref{na0}.
 This paves the way for exploiting the noncommutation property

 for the analysis of \eqref{KE} in the presence of a general macroscopic velocity field $u=u(t,x)$.
 Our work culminates in the formulation of Theorem~\ref{reg-u}, demonstrating a gain in time-space regularity compensated by a corresponding loss of regularity in the velocity variable for solutions.
 Notably, the regularity required for the advection velocity~$u$ does not necessarily exceed that obtained for moments of the solution $f$ to \eqref{KE}.
+Note that \eqref{na} crucially relies on the flux $u$ being independent of the variable $v$.
+For a more general field $U(t,x,v)$ replacing $v+u(t,x)$, this relation deteriorates.
+In such cases, one can only expect a regularization effect if $U(t,x,v)$ is sufficiently smooth and nondegenerate in an appropriate sense; see, for instance, \cite{Gerard,Gerard91,GG} and \cite{JLTs}.